-- attached leasehold land to BHI for a total consideration of EUR 155m (Rs 6bn) but would continue to manage the hotels. - NMH would hold 55.58% of BHI's share capital, the remaining 44.42% being held by LPNM - Subscription and Shareholders' Agreement. - of 15 years commencing 2 December 2016 with 3 successive ten-year renewal periods at the option of the Company.
+- NMH transferred the hotel properties known as Victoria Beachcomber, Canonnier Beachcomber and Mauricia Beachcomber together with the attached leasehold land to BHI for a total consideration of EUR 155m (Rs 6bn) but would continue to manage the hotels. - NMH would hold 55.58% of BHI's share capital, the remaining 44.42% being held by LPNM. - NMH will have a call option to buy back the shares held by LPNM, such option being exercisable between the 7th and 10th anniversary of the Subscription and Shareholders' Agreement. - NMH would pay BHI an annual rental equivalent to 7.5% of the value of the assets, increasing annually.
+The lease agreement had an initial duration of 15 years commencing 2 December 2016 with 3 successive ten-year renewal periods at the option of the Company.